dnsch/sam_experiments/Readme.md

 The 📄 [`requirements.txt`](requirements.txt) includes packages that help with downloading the datasets and those that are needed to plot the loss surface using [loss-landscape](https://github.com/tomgoldstein/loss-landscape).

-Other virtual environment tools include pyenv and uv, these also allow you to specify a Python version and might be faster.
+You can also use [pyenv](https://github.com/pyenv/pyenv) or [uv](https://github.com/astral-sh/uv) to set up the virtual environment, which also allow you to specify a Python version and might be faster.

 ---